-The sheep rearing and woolgathering is the part of the life of the people of Himachal due to extreme cold in winters.
+The sheep rearing and woolgathering are the part of the life of the people of Himachal due to extreme cold in winters.

 The shawl is a well known woven object with its varieties ranging from fine pashmina to the coarse ones.

-The woolen carpets and blankets are also the vital in the local lifestyle.
+The woolen carpets and blankets are also vital in the local lifestyle.

 The handmade and colorful shawls of Kinnaur and Kullu are famous for their striking and exquisite patterns.

 The shawls, saris, and trousers in Kinnaur are woven in wool and typical dresses are made from it.

 The Rampur shawls are known for their soft texture and close-knit patterns.